 - Before beginning, put on your goggles and gloves.
 Safety first!

 - Use the pipette to add 3 droppers full of hot water to each cup.
 Stir, dissolving the candy as much as you can to make liquid solutions.
-Use the same amount of ground candy and water in each solution and to clean the spatula in between.
+Use the same amount of ground candy and water in each solution and clean the spatula in between.

 - Label each solution, and observe and record the color.
 Predict (make a hypothesis) which candy you think contains the most glucose.